 Because most butterflies only live for a couple of weeks, new butterflies arrive directly from Africa, Central America, South America, Asia, and North America constantly!
-The entomologists at the Butterflies, Bugs & Birds Exhibit receive 800-1,200 butterfly pupae each week!
+The entomologists at the Butterflies, Bugs & Bees Habitat receive 800-1,200 butterfly pupae each week.
 At any one time, there are 40-50 different species of butterflies flying in the habitat.
-The Exhibition Center receives 150 different species, so each time you visit, you will see new and exciting butterfly species!
+We receive 150 different species, so each time you visit, you will see new and exciting butterfly species!

 Please join us in this year-round exhibit, the only one of its kind on Long Island, and in New York!

 Basic info: Butterflies and moths are types of insects with tiny, microscopic scales covering their wings and the surface of their body!
 There are over 180,000 known species of these animals and they can be found on every continent except Antarctica.
 In general, an adult butterfly only lives for a few weeks.
 Although they can live for very much longer as an egg, caterpillar (larva), or chrysalis (pupa), sometimes several years.